 - Practise using a TomTom Start 52 sat nav.
 Using the exact device helps familiarise you with the same prompts and screen layout you’ll experience on test day.

-- Use the sat nav when practising complex junctions.
-This includes double roundabouts and spiral roundabouts with fourth or fifth exits.
+- Use the sat nav when practising complex junctions, like double and spiral roundabouts with multiple exits.

 - Don’t rely 100% on the sat nav.
-Get used to scanning road signs as well: there may be helpful markings or warnings the sat nav won’t show.
+Get used to checking road signs as well, as they may provide information the sat nav doesn’t show.

 - Practise longer, unfamiliar routes.
-Driving with a friend, family member, or instructor to a different town or city helps develop planning, awareness, and adaptability.
+Driving to different towns or cities helps develop planning, awareness, and adaptability.

 - Practise going the wrong way safely.
-If you miss a turn, learn how to stay calm and continue safely.
-This reduces panic if it happens during the test.
+If you miss a turn, learn how to stay calm and keep driving safely.
+This will help you avoid panic during the test.

 Problems that may occur on the driving test with the sat nav

 - Two junctions close together may be confusing.
-If you’re unsure which turning the sat nav means, ask the examiner; they’re allowed to clarify.
+If unsure, ask the examiner for clarification—they are allowed to help.

 Why has the DVSA implemented independent driving in the UK test?